kutuluk/number-to-base64/README.md

 ## API

 #### `ntob(number)`
-Takes a number and returns a compact Base64 string.
+Takes a number, discards a fractional part and returns a string.

 #### `bton(base64)`
-Takes a compact Base64 string and returns a number.
+Takes a string and returns a number.

 ## Usage